LinhLPK/hello-world/README.md

 First step to use git
 Hi everybody,

 This is the first time I use GitHub.
-I'm learning how to code by Java, Jpos, or something like this.
+I'm learning how to code by Java, Jpos, or something like these.
 I hope it is really insteresting.